gavinmcfarland/stylup-deprecated/README.md

 Stylup
 ======

-A custom markup language for managing HTML class names for responsive designs.
+Stylup is preprocessor that allows you to write class names in an easier manner when using utility classes for responsive designs.

+## Usage

 It works by looking for certain constructs inside each element's class attribute and then parses them into valid conventional HTML class names.